Building a Strong Core | Abdominal Workouts for Better Abs

 How to perform a Russian twist

-- Sit on the floor with your back straight and engage your core.
+- Sit on the floor with your back straight, your knees bent slightly and engage your core in the starting position.

 - You can also place a small pillow under your tailbone for added support.